Skip to content

 The WBEA is a multi-stakeholder, consensus-based, not-for-profit organization that leads in state-of-the-art environmental monitoring to enable informed decision-making.
 The WBEA monitors the ambient air quality of the Regional Municipality of Wood Buffalo (RMWB) 24 hours/day, 365 days/year.

 Its environmental monitoring work is the most integrated and has the most intensive focus on air and deposition monitoring in any one area, anywhere in Canada.
-Established in 1985 as the Air Quality Task Force, the WBEA was set up to address environmental concerns raised by the communities in the RMWB.
+Originally established in the early 1980s, the WBEA was set up to address environmental concerns raised by the communities in the RMWB.

 Vision